ulmod/magento-2-product-zoom/README.md

 # Magento 2 Product Zoom Extension

-[Magento 2 Product Zoom](https://www.ulmod.com/magento-2-product-zoom-extension.html)  is a Magento 2 extension that extends the default Magento 2 zoom with a bunch of great features such as window zoom, inner zoom, lens zoom, thumbnails slider, lightbox, and more.
+[Magento 2 Product Zoom](https://www.ulmod.com/magento-2-product-zoom-extension.html)  is a Magento 2 extension that extends the default Magento 2 product image display with a bunch of great features such as window zoom, inner zoom, lens zoom, thumbnails slider, lightbox, and more.

 With Magento 2 Product Zoom, you can offer extraordinary product experiences to your shoppers, allowing them to view high-resolution images interactively.